Stanislavski: Physical Action

-Duration: 4 days
+Duration: five days

-Hours of work: 10am to 6pm
+Hours of work: 10am – 5.30pm

-Please note there are no RADA scholarships available for short courses.
+Please note there are no RADA scholarships available for Short Courses.

 This course is designed and led by Brigid Panet.

 ' .... there is something essential about Brigid's work; it gets to the essence of things, and the number of students and young actors who have benefited from the essential rigour over the years is legion.
-I was delighted when I took over at RADA to find that she was one of the regular teachers at the Academy.'
-Edward Kemp, Director of RADA
+I was delighted when I took over at RADA to find that she was one of the regular teachers at the Academy.' - Edward Kemp, Director of RADA.

 Students below the age of 18 are not normally accepted.
 Entrance is by written application.
 The course is most suitable for actors of some experience or those who wish to revive their craft through practice.
 Students should be prepared to present material in front of other students.
 There is no upper age limit.
 Fluency in both written and spoken English is essential.
 If, for any reason, the Course Director feels that you have not enough experience, your application will be unsuccessful.